mongodb/specifications/source/unified-test-format/unified-test-format.rst

   Test files SHOULD NOT expect events from multiple specs (e.g. command monitoring *and* SDAM events) for a single client.
-See `Mixing event types in observeEvents and expectedEvents`_ for more information.
+See `Mixing event types in observeEvents and expectEvents`_ for more information.

 .. _test_outcome: